← Back

 [When this will happen:]

-Targeted Release: We will begin rolling out early February 2026 (previously early January) and expect to complete by mid-February 2026 (previously mid-January).
+Targeted Release: We will begin rolling out early May 2026 (previously mid-April) and expect to complete by mid-May 2026 (previously late April).

-General Availability (WW, GCC, GCC High, and DoD): We will begin rolling out mid-February 2026 (previously mid-January) and expect to complete by late February 2026 (previously late January).
+General Availability (WW, GCC, GCC High, and DoD): We will begin rolling out mid-May 2026 (previously late March) and expect to complete by late May 2026 (previously late April).

 [How this will affect your organization:]